bjourne/c-examples/README.md

 # C examples

 This project contains C code I have written.
-They say that only the one who reinvents the wheel truly understand how it works and in this project I spend a lot of time reinventing wheels.
+A lot of it is stuff that already exists, that I now have my own versions of.
+It was written for fun because I love C coding.
+And they say that only the one who reinvents the wheel truly understand how it works.
+So there's that.

 The project consists of the following parts.